cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/PostcodeSolarEnergyAgent/README.md

 Note I: Run MetOfficeSolarSensorAgent.solar_sensor_instantiation.py before running PostcodeSolarEnergyAgent.solar_energy_instantiation.py.

-Note II: Running any python file available here will require the use of the agent folder.
+Note II: Running any python file available here will require the change of directory to the <root> folder named RenewableEnergyAgents and the use of the agent folder called PostcodeSolarEnergyAgent.
 For example, to run solar_energy_instantiation.py, use the following command:
          python -m PostcodeSolarEnergyAgent.solar_energy_instantiation

          Follow the instructions provided in README.md available under MetOfficeSolarSensorAgent to know how to run MetOfficeSolarSensorAgent.solar_energy_instantiation.py.